 I enjoyed this video from Remington and while it is obviously trying to sell their product it gives you a good quick overview of using your tool with some safety tips as well.
-By the way Remington are among our top picks so after watching the video you might want to add a Remington Ranger or Maverick to your short list.
+By the way, Remington is among our top picks so after watching the video you might want to add a Remington Ranger or Maverick to your shortlist.

 Types of Pole Saws

 As mentioned briefly earlier choosing how this garden tool is powered is one of the main decisions you will need to make.
-Here’s your different options;
+Here are your different options;

-Their are a lot of reasons for purchasing an electric pole saw, for starters out of the box they are the easiest to use just plug them in to your power source and you are ready to go.
+There are a lot of reasons for purchasing an electric pole saw, for starters out of the box they are the easiest to use just plug them into your power source and you are ready to go.
 They are usually the lightest types of pole saw as well.
-On the power scale they outperform the cordless battery models but aren’t as powerful as the gas versions.
+On the power scale, they outperform the cordless battery models but aren’t as powerful as the gas versions.

 Obviously the main disadvantage is that you are limited to how far you can use them.
 Extension cables are likely to be necessary or used in conjunction with a generator.
 The other negative is that you can’t use them in wet weather but I’d tend to avoid cutting tree branches in wet weather whatever type of tool I was using!